-G Instructions for Updating Student Information for CBT
+Instructions for Updating Student Information for CBT

-Situation Instructions A student was provided testing Update PAN so it accurately reflects the accommodations that the student used ( Setup &gt; Students &gt; Manage Student Tests ). accommodations that were not initially included in the SR/PNP.
+Situation Instructions A student was provided Update PAN so it accurately reflects the accommodations that the student used (Setup > Students > Manage Student Tests). testing accommodations that were not initially included in the SR/PNP.
 Because a student's IEP or 504 status is reported in SIMS, remember to report students with disabilities to your district SIMS contact, including students for whom a 504 plan was developed because of a temporary disability such as a broken arm.
-Update PAN so it accurately reflects the accommodations that the student used ( Setup &gt; Students &gt; Manage Student Tests ).
-A student refused accommodations during testing or did not use an accommodation.
+A student refused Update PAN so it accurately reflects the accommodations that the student used (Setup > Students > Manage Student Tests). accommodations during testing or did not use an accommodation.
 Text-to-speech, screen reader, and assistive technology cannot be updated in PAN after the student has started a test.
 Changes to these accommodations will need to be reported to the Department during the formal discrepancy reporting window that occurs after testing.
 A student had a medically documented absence for one or both sessions of a test and did not participate in make-up testing.
-Go to Setup &gt; Students &gt; Manage Student Tests &gt; Start , check the "Not Tested" code, and select Medical Absence from the dropdown menu; click Save .
+Go to Setup > Students > Manage Student Tests > Start , check the "Not Tested" code, and select Medical Absence from the dropdown menu; click Save .
 Follow the instructions in step 8 on page 65 to mark the test complete.
-A student was absent for another reason from all test sessions in the If the student already started testing, mark the test as "Complete" (see step 8 on page 65).
-Fill in the reason as "Absent" or "Refusal." subject area test or refused testing.
+A student was absent for another reason from all test If the student already started testing, mark the test as "Complete" (see step 8 on page 65).
+Fill in the reason as "Absent" or "Refusal." sessions in the subject area test or refused testing.
 If the student did not begin testing, remove the student from any assigned PAN Sessions (see step 7 on page 65).
 Any student removed from your enrollment should be removed from any assigned PAN Sessions (see step 7 on page 65).
-A student was added to or removed from your school's enrollment after For any student removed from your enrollment, "Mark Complete" any tests that the student started but did not finish (see step 8 on page 65). the SR/PNP was submitted.
-For a student added to your enrollment, add the student to PAN following instructions in the Guide to the SR/PNP Process (available at mcas.pearsonsupport.com/manuals ; click on the "PearsonAccess next Guidance" dropdown).
-A student's test needs to be marked Only students who started testing should be marked as Void (e.g., incorrect accommodations were given). "void" (i.e., it will not be scored and no student results will be reported).
-Go to Setup &gt; Students &gt; Manage Student Tests &gt; Start .
-Check the "void test score" box for the selected student, and select a reason from the dropdown menu; click Save .
+A student was added to or removed from your school's For any student removed from your enrollment, "Mark Complete" any tests that the student started but did not finish (see step 8 on page 65). enrollment after the SR/PNP was submitted.
+For a student added to your enrollment, add the student to PAN following instructions in section 2 (Steps for Completing the Initial SR/PNP Upload) of the Guide to the SR/PNP Process (available at mcas.pearsonsupport.com/ manuals ; click on the "PearsonAccess ^{next} Guidance" dropdown).
+A student's test needs to Only students who started testing should be marked as Void (e.g., incorrect accommodations were given). be marked "void" (i.e., it will not be scored and no student results will be reported).
+Go to Setup > Students > Select a Student > Manage Student Tests > Start .
+Check the "Void Test Score Code" box for the selected student, and select a reason from the dropdown menu; click Save .
+For more information, including instructions for assigning the student a new test, see section C.2 in Appendix A.